Yevhen-Tkachenko-1/SQL-Development-Demo/PostgreSQL/README.md

 **Task:**
 - Create table to store different kinds of Barry
 - Have columns for `id`, `name`, `color` and any others to use different data types
+- Have column with CHECK constraint
+- Have column with `NOT NULL` flag
 - Check created table and its properties
-- Populate table with data
+- Populate Table with data.
-- Check all rows of the table
+  Not specify (rely on DEFAULT) value for some column.
+  Set `NULL` for some values.
+- Check if Table populated as expected including DEFAULT values
+- Check how `NOT NULL` flag works when we create row with `NULL` value
+- Check how `NOT NULL` flag works when we update row with `NULL` value
+- Check how CHECK constraint works when we create row with improper value
+- Check how CHECK constraint works when we update row with improper value

 **Solution:**